cverdes/cverdes/README.md

 - 👋 Hi, I’m Cesar Verdes
 - 👀 I'm interested in becoming a Full Stack development using Javascript, HTML5, CSS3, React, nodejs and VSCode
 - 🌱 I’m currently learning the basics
-- 💞️ I’m looking to have the ability to develop web applications and with that ability to help people to work more comfortably and efficiently.
+- 💞️ I’m looking to have the ability to develop web applications and with that ability, help people to work more comfortably and efficiently.
 - 📫 How to reach me at cesarverdes@gmail.com

 <!---